 Whether the shape is a simple rectangle or a complex polygon, the basic principle remains the same: add up the lengths of all the sides.
-However, different shapes have different properties that can simplify the process.
+Even so, different shapes have different properties that can simplify the process.
 This article will guide you through the methods for finding the perimeter of various shapes, offering clear explanations and practical tips to make the process straightforward and even enjoyable.

 Main Subheading